larryschirmer/deep_rl_continuous_control/Report.md

 The first tail outputs the mean of the distribution between -1 and 1.
 The agent uses this output to predict where best to position the arm.
 The mean range is handled by the `tanh` activation function.
 The second tail outputs the predicted value of the state.
 The agent uses this value to predict how valuable the action is at that time step.
 This is useful for understanding the difference between traveling between rewards and actions that result in reward.

-The environment is reset at the start of each episode and new training loop begins until the environment outputs that one of the arm agents is done.
+The environment is reset at the start of each episode and a new training loop begins until the environment signals that one of the arm agents is done.

 ```python
 # helpers.py Line 124